microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationProxyApplicationConnectorGroup.md

 ### -ObjectId
 ObjectId is the ID of the application.
-This ObjectId can be found using the Get-AzureADApplication command.
+This ObjectId can be found using the Get-EntraBetaApplication command.
 You can also find this ObjectId in the Microsoft Portal by navigating to Microsoft Entra ID, Enterprise Applications, All Applications, Select your application, go to the properties tab, and use the ObjectId on that page.

 ```yaml